Skip to content

-Deploying Autonomous Shoot Clusters Locally
+Deploying Self-Hosted Shoot Clusters Locally

 The gardenadm tool is currently under development and considered highly experimental.
 Do not use it in production environments.
 Read more about it in GEP-28.

-This document walks you through deploying Autonomous Shoot Clusters using gardenadm on your local machine.
+This document walks you through deploying Self-Hosted Shoot Clusters using gardenadm on your local machine.
 This setup can be used for trying out and developing gardenadm locally without additional infrastructure.
 The setup is also used for running e2e tests for gardenadm in CI (Prow).

 If you encounter difficulties, please open an issue so that we can make this process easier.